awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

    :lines: 39, 51-58

-If the ``WaitUntilObjectExists`` call returns an error, If an error occurs, call ``exitErrorf``, otherwise, notify the user that the copy succeeded.
+If the ``WaitUntilObjectExists`` call returns an error, call ``exitErrorf``.
+Otherwise, notify the user that the copy succeeded.

 .. literalinclude:: example_code/s3/s3_copy_object.go
    :lines: 60-64